Vegan Life > Recipes > Desserts & Sweets > Perfect Vegan Apple Crisp

 Instructions

 1. Preheat your oven to 375°F (190°C).
-Then spray a baking dish (large size, about 12 x 8 or 13 x 9) with oil (or grease with vegan butter).
-You can also use two small (7- to 9-inch) cast-iron pans, as shown in the photos.
+Then spray a large baking dish (12 x 8 or 13 x 9 inches) with oil, or grease with vegan butter.
+You can also use two small (7- to 9-inch) cast-iron pans.

-2. Cut apples into 3/4” wide slices, then cut slices in half.
+2. Cut apples into 3/4” wide slices, then cut the slices in half.
 Place the chopped apples in a large mixing bowl.

 Notes & Hints